-TCM differs in its approach to traditional Western medicine, which tends to see disease as coming from outside the organism such as germs, bacteria, viruses, etc. In TCM most diseases are seen as originating within the body through biological function degeneration and it puts the amelioration and curing of the problem within the power of the body’s innate capacity, i.e. its original and acquired self-healing constitution, a capacity which can be strengthened through TCM techniques.
+TCM differs in its approach to Modern medicine, which tends to see disease as coming from outside which include organism such as germs, bacteria, viruses, etc. In TCM most diseases are seen as originating within the body through biological function degeneration and it puts the amelioration and curing of the problem within the power of the body’s innate capacity, i.e. its original and acquired self-healing constitution, a capacity which can be strengthened through TCM techniques.
 Therefore restoratives and natural remedies that improve balance and the interdependent functioning of the bodily systems are the emphasis.
-This gives TCM an essential role in general health care and an important enhancement to Western medical techniques, especially in areas of chronic, long-term disabilities and illnesses.
+This gives TCM an essential role in general health care and an important enhancement to modern medical techniques, especially in areas of chronic, long-term disabilities and illnesses.

-Although Western Medicine and Traditional Chinese Medicine have the same general goal of health in mind, they approach it from different viewpoints altogether, reflecting the different worldviews and philosophies of the cultures involved.
+Although Modern Medicine and TCM have the same general goal of health in mind, they approach it from different viewpoints altogether, reflecting the different worldviews and philosophies of the cultures involved.
 TCM seeks to restore harmony and balance to the body so that it functions by itself as an equanimous whole.
 TCM subsumes an ancient, proven tradition of several thousand years of knowledge about plants, animals and minerals and how to combine these to prevent and rectify common bodily disorders.
-Much of this knowledge is simply not known or unacknowledged by the Western Medicine world.
+Much of this knowledge is simply not known or unacknowledged by the Modern Medicine, as drugs, world.

 Health is the number one priority in all cultures and civilizations throughout the ages.
 It is a gift and a right, but it is also a responsibility.
 TCM believes in promoting a healthier way of life and empowering people to maintain a healthy balance in their lifestyle and correct imbalances, which lead to chronic illnesses.
 By providing a strong foundation for all internal systems to work together, the use of TCM results in a more enjoyable quality of life, greater mental and physical health and increased longevity.